EvanWang07/BaseTalonFXSwerveV2024/README.md

 **CHANGELOG**:  <br>
 &ensp;&ensp;1.
-REMOVED unused/detrimental code; namely, the AutoAlign command and example autonomous code  <br> &ensp;&ensp;2.
-ADDED HeldAutoArm.java for held arm PIDs  <br> &ensp;&ensp;3.
-RENAMED AutoArm.java to InstantAutoArm.java  <br> &ensp;&ensp;4.
-RENAMED TeleopIntake.java to TeleopJukebox.java  <br>
-&ensp;&ensp;5.
-ADDED A FIX to the runJukebox instant command within Jukebox.java  <br> &ensp;&ensp;6.
+CHANGED several button bindings for efficiency and convenience  <br> &ensp;&ensp;2.
+REMOVED unused/detrimental code; namely, the AutoAlign command and example autonomous code  <br> &ensp;&ensp;3.
+ADDED HeldAutoArm.java for held arm PIDs  <br> &ensp;&ensp;4.
+RENAMED AutoArm.java to InstantAutoArm.java  <br> &ensp;&ensp;5.
+RENAMED TeleopIntake.java to TeleopJukebox.java  <br> &ensp;&ensp;6.
+ADDED a fix to the runJukebox instant command within Jukebox.java  <br> &ensp;&ensp;7.
+ADDED a fix to brake-related issues for the arms  <br> &ensp;&ensp;8.
 FIXED an issue with the (now deleted) AutoAlign command interfering with the swerve code  <br>
 **ISSUES & POTENTIAL ERRORS**:  <br>
 &ensp;&ensp;1.
 The code for the vision extension of swerve drive **does not work**  <br> &ensp;&ensp;2.
 The current default position **is incorrect**  <br>